Scandinavian Defense: 2.exd5 Qxd5 3.Nc3

-Mieses–Kotrč Variation: 2...Qxd5

-The main continuation after 2.exd5 is to immediately recapture the d5-pawn with the queen, developing it early and controlling a sizable quantity of squares on the board, often leading to sharp games.

-3.Nc3

-After 2...Qxd5, the most commonly played move is 3.Nc3 because it attacks the queen with gain of tempo.
-After 3.Nc3, Black has three main choices: 3...Qa5, 3...Qd8, and 3...Qd6.

-Main line: 3...Qa5
+3...Qa5

-This is considered the "classical" line, and is currently the most popular option.
+3...Qa5 is considered the main line and remains the most popular option.
 White can choose from multiple setups.
-A common line is 4.d4 c6 (or 4...e5) 5.Nf3 Nf6 6.Bc4 Bf5 (6...Bg4 is a different option.
-Even though Black has shown that ...Bf5 can be an excellent move, trading the bishop for the knight after 6...Bg4 7.h3 Bxf3 removes the knight, which if not removed, will find its way to e5 with excellent prospects.)
-7.Bd2 e6.
+4.d4, 4.Nf3, and 4.Bc4 often transpose to the same line.

+Main line

+The main line after 3...Qa5 continues 4.d4 c6 5.Nf3 Nf6 6.Bc4 Bf5 7.Bd2 e6, also frequently reached by other move orders.
 White has a few options, such as the aggressive 8.Qe2, or the quiet 8.0-0.
 Black's pawn structure (pawns on e6 and c6) resemble a Caro–Kann Defense structure, therefore many Caro–Kann players wishing to expand their have adopted this form of the Scandinavian.
+An unusual feature of the main line Scandinavian is that both players have the option of castling on either side of the board.

+Fianchetto line: 4.g3

-Another setup after 3...Qa5 is to target the b7-pawn by fianchettoing the bishop on the h1–a8 diagonal, instead of placing it on the a2–g8 diagonal, by 4.g3 Nf6 5.Bg2 c6 6.Nf3 followed by 0-0, Rb1, and then exploiting the b7-pawn by b4–b5.
+4.g3 represents another setup that targets Black's pawn on b6 by fianchettoing the bishop on the h1–a8 diagonal.
+The main line after 4.g3 continues 4...Nf6 5.Bg2 c6 6.Nf3, intending 0-0, Rb1, and to exploit the b7-pawn by b4–b5.
 The line with 4.g3 has been tried by Anand, Baadur Jobava, Gyula Sax, and Francisco Vallejo Pons among others.

+Kotrč–Mieses Gambit: 4.b4!?

+A more speculative approach against 3...Qa5 is 4.b4.
+In the 7th edition of Modern Chess Openings published in 1946, editor Walter Korn, a native of Prague, attributes the move to the Czech master, problemist and chess magazine editor Jan Kotrč, though there is no record of Kotrč ever playing it.
+In subsequent editions of MCO it was called the Kotrč–Mieses Gambit.
+It is also called the Leonhardt Gambit after its introduction to master play by Paul Saladin Leonhardt against Jacques Mieses in 1907.
+Players who have ventured this line as White include Lasker, Capablanca, and Paul Keres.